DanielMuller/geoip-serverless/Readme.md

 cp -a config/sample.apiusage.yml config/apiusage.yml
 aws --profile production ssm put-parameter --name maxmindToken --value YourMaxminfToken --type SecureString
 # Edit yml files to suite your needs
+# countryApiKey needs to be a valid key.
+It can only be known after the application was deployed at least once
 npm run deploy
 # Update manually Route53 to point to the newly created distribution